delehef/asgart/README.md

 Rosary plots are non-linear plots designed for large scale visualization.
-They represent every duplication-rich or duplication-devoid regions as a “bead”, whose area is exponentially proportional to its length if it is enriched in duplicons, or logarithmically if it is devoid of duplications.
+They represent every duplication-rich or duplication-devoid regions as a “bead”, whose dimension is

+- directly proportional to its length if it is enriched in duplicons

+- proportional to the square root of its length if it is devoid of duplications.

 Therefore, areas enriched in large duplicons cluster are immediately obvious.

+Areas devoid of duplications will be represented as gray circles.
+Clusters of duplications will be represented as circles, with orange indicating clusters of direct duplicons, teal clusters of palindromic ones, and purple mixed clusters.

 ### Example

-`asgart-plot human_RC.json --min-length 10000 rosary --clustering 10000`
+`asgart-plot 20-21-Y_RC.json --min-length 10000 rosary --clustering 10000`

 ![Rosary plot example](screenshots/rosary.png)